Study Guide: Act 2 of The Crucible

 Introduction

 Act 2 of Arthur Miller’s The Crucible escalates the tension in Salem as accusations of witchcraft spread beyond the initial forest incident.
-This central act introduces key characters like John Proctor and deepens the moral conflicts that drive the tragedy.
-Understanding the events, themes, and character motivations in Act 2 is essential for grasping how the Salem witch trials spiral out of control.
+This critical act introduces key characters like John Proctor and deepens the moral conflicts that drive the tragedy.
+Understanding the events, themes, and character motivations in Act 2 is essential for grasping how the Salem witch trials spiral out of control But it adds up..

 Summary of Act 2